-To introduce students to Spanish-speaking peoples, and their values, customs, and institutions, with reference to the geographic and historical forces governing present-day Spain and Latin

-America.
-Prerequisite: SPAN 222 or consent of instructor.
+To introduce students to Spanish-speaking peoples, and their values, customs, and institutions, with reference to the geographic and historical forces governing present-day Spain and Latin America.
+Prerequisite: SPAN 222, 223 with consent of instructor, or a 300-level Spanish course.
 Fulfills Global Cultural Diversity Requirement.
 Alternate years.